mph-/lcapy/doc/netlists.rst

 - `remove_dangling_wires(ignore, passes)` Removes dangling wires from the netlist.
 See `simplify` for a description of the arguments.

+- `remove_disconnected(select, ignore, passes)` Removes disconnected components from the netlist.
+See `simplify` for a description of the arguments.

 - `replace(name, net)` Replaces the named component.
 For example,

    >>> cct = Circuit("""